dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc23/Vale_Predefined_Style.md

 BasedOnStyles = Microsoft, Custom
 ```

-In summary, this configuration tells Vale to look for styles in the *styles* folder, report all alert levels including suggestions, use the Microsoft style package, and apply the Microsoft and Custom styles to the markdown files in the project.
+In summary, this configuration tells Vale to look for styles in the *styles* folder, report all alert levels including suggestions, use the Microsoft style package, and apply the Microsoft and Custom styles to the Markdown files in the project.

-Step 5: Run Vale on the document: `vale sample.md` It should display alerts from both the Microsoft style guide and the customized styles we set up.
+Step 5: Run Vale on the document: `vale sample.md`

+It should display alerts from both the Microsoft style guide and the customized styles we set up.

 ![Vale flagged 6 errors and 1 suggestion during the check](valems4.png)